 “For purposes of the instant Motion for TRO, the State has preliminarily demonstrated that: (1) its universities will suffer monetary damages and intangible harms; (2) the State’s economy is likely to suffer a loss of revenue due to a decline in tourism; (3) such harms can be sufficiently linked to the Executive Order; and (4) the State would not suffer the harms to its proprietary interests in the absence of implementation of the Executive Order.
 Accordingly, at this early stage of the litigation, the State has satisfied the requirements of Article III standing.”

 The ruling comes as the president’s revised executive order was scheduled to take effect at 12:01 a.m.
 EDT on Thursday, March 16.
-The government is now prohibited from enforcing the ban pending further orders from the court.

 “It appeared that the judge was not willing to buy the federal government’s contention that what they needed to do was stick to the neutral language that was in the second executive order, or what they were referring to as neutral language,” said Attorney General Douglas Chin.
 “Clearly to Judge Watson, we heard it in his questions this morning, but I think we could see it in black and white in his order.
 He was very focused on a lot of what had been said beforehand, to say that it couldn’t just be cured by simply inserting a lot of neutral language and then asking everybody to pretend it didn’t happen.